ivan006/Course-Work--Notes/Web-dev/Laravel-For-Beginners-Notes/readme.md

 	- A view - Response template
 		- These guide the parts of the action that generate the response, back end action component

+### Databases vs File formats

+- Similar to a file format - entities types store your data in a certain structure.
+You get subentity types and super entity types.
+- Entity tools are what make up your app.
+Similar to desktop programs - entity tools are for opening your entities.
+Each one contains multiple action protocols.

+- In business giving each document type its own entity type and tool does create rigidity but with rigidity comes enhanced performance.

 ### Controllers